codeforgso/GoVote/.github/CONTRIBUTING.md

 All of the client-side React code lives in the `/client` directory of the project, while the server code is located in `/server`.

 The client-side code includes use of Google Maps JavaScript API and the GeoCoding API.

+The client-side proxies API request to be backend.
+This prevents CORS errors during development.
+The default location is defined in the `package.json` as `http://localhost:3001`.
+The proxy location can be overridden by setting the `API_PROXY` environment variable.
+For example `API_PROXY=http://localhost:8000 npm start`

 1. Use of these API's requires a Google API key.See https://developers.google.com/maps/documentation/embed/get-api-key for information on obtaining a key.